ryzeon-dev/cputil/README.md

 usage: cputil [OPTIONS]

 Options:
-    -sg  --set--governor GOVERNOR             set governor
-    -sfm --set-minimum-frequency FREQUENCY    set minimum frequency
-    -sfM --set-maximum-frequency FREQUENCY    set maximum frequency
+-sg  --set--governor         GOVERNOR     set governor (root) -sfm --set-minimum-frequency FREQUENCY    set minimum frequency (root) -sfM --set-maximum-frequency FREQUENCY    set maximum frequency (root) -cpu CPU       Select which thread to affect with action, if omitted the action will affect all threads, to be used with -sg, -sfm, -sfM, -u
 -i   --info    Show info about CPU
-    -cpu CPU       Select which thread to affect with action, if omitted any action will affect all threads
+-u   --usage   Show CPU usage
+-avg           If specified, only average usage is shown, to be used only with -u
 ```

 ## Example outputs